-Press and hold the lamp button on the TPC Main menu.
-Using the TPC, adjust the lamp position within the projector as described in Section 3.8.4 Adjusting Lamp Position for LampLOCTM.
-This ensures maximum performance, with the lamp (bulb) well-centered with the reflector and distanced correctly from the rest of the illumination system.
+Using the TPC, adjust the lamp position (LampLOCTM) within the projector as described in Section Advanced: Lamp Menu, on page 3-30.
+This ensures maximum performance, with the lamp (bulb) well centered with the reflector and distanced correctly from the rest of the illumination system.